SQL Reference

 |---|---|

-| Namespaces | Create, drop, and manage namespaces |
+| Namespaces | create/drop/select namespace context |

-| Table DDL | CREATE, ALTER, DROP tables and views |
+| Table DDL | create/alter/drop tables and views |

 | Data Manipulation | INSERT, UPDATE, DELETE, SELECT |

-| User Management | CREATE, ALTER, DROP users |
+| User Management | create/alter/drop users and roles |

-| Storage | Storage backends, flush, compact |
+| Storage | storage backends, flush, compact, manifests |

-| Cluster | Cluster management and Raft operations |
+| Cluster | raft and node operations |

-| Backup & Restore | Database backup and recovery |
+| Backup & Restore | namespace backup/recovery commands |

-| Functions | Built-in SQL functions |
+| Functions | KalamDB built-ins plus DataFusion SQL function support |

 CREATE NAMESPACE IF NOT EXISTS chat;